Skillet Bow Tie Lasagna

 - 1/4 cup grated Parmesan cheese

-- In a large skillet, cook beef, onion and garlic until meat is no longer pink; drain.
+- In a large cast-iron or other heavy skillet, cook beef, onion and garlic until meat is no longer pink; drain.
 Add the tomatoes, water, tomato paste, parsley, oregano and salt.
 Stir in pasta; bring to a boil.
-Reduce heat; cover and simmer for 20-25 minutes or until pasta is tender, stirring once.
+Reduce heat; cover and simmer until pasta is tender, 20-25 minutes, stirring once.

 - Combine cheeses; drop by rounded tablespoonfuls onto pasta mixture.
 Cover and cook for 5 minutes.
-Yield: 4 servings.
+If desired, sprinkle with additional dried oregano.

 We love this!
 Always good!